-SRTC is conducting a bench simulant test to develop a model to predict the decontamination factors as a function of temperature, organic constituents, sodium, hydroxide, Al, Sr and Fe ion concentration.
+SRTC has conducted statistical bench simulant tests to optimize the process and develop a model to predict the decontamination factors as a function of temperature, organic constituents, sodium, hydroxide, Al, Sr and MnO_4 ion concentration.
 Additionally, method of addition and the ability to filter the resulting precipitate is also being studied.
-Reaction calorimetry experiments will be conducted using Envelope C simulants.
+Reactor calorimetry experiments will be conducted using Envelope C simulants.

-Bench scale radioactive tests will be conducted using AN102 samples to verify actual process sequences.
-Process conditions to be verified are rate of reagent additions, sequence of reagent addition, temperature, and mixing.
-Simulant and radioactive experiments will be conducted to determine the effects from abnormal operating conditions.
-Some of the abnormal conditions to be varied are: elevated reaction temperatures, elevated filtration temperature, insufficient addition of sodium hydroxide, excess addition of ferric nitrate and strontium nitrate, pumping failures, and dissolution of solids with acids (filter cleaning).
+Bench scale radioactive tests were conducted using AN102 samples to verify actual process sequences.
+Process conditions verified were rate of reagent additions, sequence of reagent addition, temperature, and mixing.
+Simulant and radioactive experiments were also conducted to determine the effects from abnormal operating conditions.
+Some of the abnormal conditions varied were: elevated reaction temperatures, elevated filtration temperature, insufficient addition of sodium hydroxide, excess addition of ferric nitrate and strontium nitrate, pumping failures, and dissolution of solids with acids (filter cleaning).

-The performance of the Strontium/TRU precipitation process will be evaluated at pilot scale conditions using simulant solutions.
-A multi-tube cross flow filtration unit will be used to estimate filtrate flow rates, pressure and required filter surface area.
-The unit will be scaled based upon filter area to approximately 1:50 versus the actual plant.
-Individual tube diameter, tube length and pour size will be full scale.
+The performance of the Strontium/TRU precipitation process was evaluated at pilot scale conditions using simulant solutions.
+A multi-tube cross flow filtration unit was used to estimate filtrate flow rates, pressure, and required filter surface area.
+The unit is scaled based upon filter area to approximately 1:50 versus the actual plant.
+Individual tube diameter, tube length, and pour size will be full scale.
+Testing with real waste using the Cells Filter Unit confirmed acceptable decontamination and filtration.